 The Netherlands.
 Our management board can temporarily fill vacancies in its midst caused by temporary absence or incapacity of management board members without requiring a shareholder vote.
 If all of our management board members are absent or incapacitated, our management shall be attributed to the supervisory board.
 The person charged with our management in this manner may designate one or more persons to be charged with our management instead of, or together with, such person(s).
 Our supervisory board can also temporarily fill vacancies in its midst caused by temporary absence or incapacity of supervisory board members without a shareholder vote.
-If all of our supervisory board members are absent or incapacitated, the supervision of our Company shall be attributed to the person who most recently ceased to hold office as the chairperson of our supervisory board, provided that such person is willing and able to accept such position, who may designate one or more other persons to be charged with the supervision of the Company, instead of, or together with, such former chairperson.
-The person charged with the supervision of the Company pursuant to this provision shall cease to hold that position when the general meeting has appointed one or more persons as supervisory board members.
+If all of our supervisory board members are absent or incapacitated, the supervision of our Company shall be attributed to the person is willing and able to accept such position, who may designate one or more other persons to be charged with the supervision of the Company pursuant to this provision shall cease to hold that position when the general meeting has appointed one or more persons as supervisory board members.